zychang2/PETS-Experiments-on-FinRL/README.md

 * In `mbrl_model.py`, we implemented a vanilla model-based RL agent, where we rollout actions completely at random.
 * In `pets_model.py`, we implemented a PETS agent.
 * In `single_models.py`, we refractor the code in `models.py` so single agents can easily be called in our experiments notebooks.
+* In `modified_pets_model.py`, we have a slightly different version of PETS.
+For this one, we consider the mean reward of the elite actions instead of argmax.

 ### Experiment notebooks
 * All of our experiments are in jupyter notebook format and they are in the `examples/` folder.
 Because the notebooks in the original repo are also in this folder, we will only list the notebooks created by us below.